Harry D. Felt

-Admiral Harry Donald Felt (June 21, 1902 – February 25, 1992) was an aviator in the United States Navy who led U.S. carrier strikes during World War II and later served as commander in chief of Pacific Command (CINCPAC) from 1958 to 1964.
+Admiral Harry Donald Felt (June 21, 1902 – February 25, 1992) was a naval aviator in the United States Navy who led U.S. carrier strikes during World War II and later served as commander in chief of Pacific Command (CINCPAC) from 1958 to 1964.

 Early career

-Born in Topeka, Kansas, to Harry Victor Felt and the former Grace Greenwood Johnson, Felt attended public school in Goodland, Kansas, before moving with his family to Washington, D.C., at the age of ten.
-Lacking money for college, Felt entered a cram school for the U.S. Naval Academy and was appointed to the academy in 1919.
+Born in Topeka, Kansas, to Harry Victor Felt and Grace Greenwood Johnson, Felt attended public school in Goodland, Kansas before moving with his family to Washington, D.C. at the age of ten.
+Lacking money for college, Felt entered a cram school to prepare for the U.S. Naval Academy and was appointed in 1919.

-At the Academy, Felt received good marks but graduated in 1923 with the unremarkable class rank of 152 out of 413, having accumulated almost as many demerits as anyone in his class.
+At the Academy, Felt earned good grades but graduated in 1923 with an unremarkable class rank of 152 out of 413, having accumulated nearly as many demerits as anyone in his class.

 As a junior officer, Felt served five years aboard the battleship Mississippi and the destroyer Farenholt before applying for flight training out of sheer boredom.
-From then on, naval aviation was his life.
-While training at Naval Air Station Pensacola from 1928 to 1929, Felt met his future wife, Kathryn Cowley, whom he married on August 3, 1929, after warning her that the Navy would always come first.
-She later reported that even as a newlywed, Felt's life was "just fly, fly, fly".
+From then on, naval aviation became his career focus.
+While training at Naval Air Station Pensacola from 1928 to 1929, Felt met Kathryn Cowley, whom he married on August 3, 1929, after warning her that the Navy would always come first.
+She later remarked that even as a newlywed, Felt's life was "just fly, fly, fly".